 French Onion Chicken is a twist on French onion Soup….. made with all the things you love about French Onion Soup but made into a main course meal by adding a succulent herb-crusted piece of chicken.

-We like this recipe so much I often make it with pork chops for entertaining.
+The entire family loves this recipe so much I often make it with pork chops for entertaining.

-On a side note, if you want to make French Onion Soup I highly recommend using Julia Child’s recipe which you can see her actually make in this video here!
+On a side note, if you want to make Classic French Onion Soup I highly recommend using Julia Child’s recipe which you can see her actually make in this video here!
 She is the QUEEN of all things delicious!

 When making French Onion Chicken the most critical thing in making it is getting the onions right.
 You need to cook a lot of them and cook them really slow.

-- Cut the onions, evenly paying special attention to not having them be too thin.
+- Cut the sweet onions, evenly paying special attention to not having them be too thin.
 At the smallest cut them 1/8 ” wide.
 I cut mine 1/4″ because I don’t want so many of them to dissolve.
 If you cut them unevenly or too small they tend to burn in some parts.

 - Cook the onions on low and for a long period of time to let the flavor develop.
 If you cook them too fast, they get burnt and don’t soften to the consistency that works best for this recipe.